Home

 I used pink pastel just above the nose.
 How to draw dogs convincingly, often calls for subtle details like this.

-How to draw dogs - Border Collie
+How to Draw dogs - Border Collie

-- More on How to Draw Dogs
+Another Dog Drawing - More on How to Draw Dogs

 This border collie was drawn with charcoal and pastel.

-How to draw dogs - border collie head
+How to draw dogs - Border Collie head

 Note how real the dog's mouth looks.
 I used pastel to get the pink color of the tongue.